JamieDavis2016/My-100-Days-Of-Code/r2-log.md

 **Worked on**: Jekyll and blog

 **Thoughts:** Finished setting up my blog, hopefully going to get a post up and working tomorrow!
 After that I'm free to work on the other stacks I want to create, writing how I created each one!

+### Day 7: 06/05/20

+**Today's Progress**: Time Spent: 3 hours

+**Worked on**: Blog and setting up LAMP stack

+**Thoughts:** I setup a small LAMP stack on my raspberryPi and have configured it to work with MariaDb, this is a great way to get started with potentially hosting applications later on!

+Also wrote a small article about each step that I took to do this!